The universal six-functor formalism: Stability

 Using the equivalence $\fun[\textup{LAd}]{\Delta^1}{\iCAT}\simeq\fun[\textup{RAd}]{\Delta^1}{\iCAT}$ of~\cite[Cor\-ol\-lary~4.7.4.18]{Lurie_higher-algebra}, the composite sends $C$ to the diagram $\pt\xto{\emptyset}C(s)$.
 Finally, we right Kan extend along the inclusion $\Delta^1\stackrel{\iota_0\times\id}{\hookrightarrow}\Delta^1\times\Delta^1$.
 In total, $\on{pt}_s$ is the functor

 To show that this composite has a left adjoint, it suffices to show that it is accessible and preserves limits.
 Limits and colimits in $\Sq=\fun{\Delta^1\times\Delta^1}{\iCAT}$ are computed pointwise and it therefore suffices to show that both $C\mapsto C(s)$ and $C\mapsto\pt$ are accessible and preserve limits.
-This is easy. \end{proof}
+This is clear for the second (constant) functor.
+And the first functor may be written as a composition of functors

+each of which is accessible and preserves limits (by \Cref{sta:pbco-presentable,sta:pb-presentable} in the case of the first inclusion). \end{proof}

 \begin{prop} The very large \icat $\pbcopt$ is presentable, and the inclusion $\pbcopt\into\pbco$ admits a left adjoint. \end{prop} \begin{proof} We use the Cartesian square~(\ref{eq:pb-co-pointed-cartesian}) to reduce, as usual, to prove that $\on{pt}_s$ is a right adjoint, for every $s\in S$.
 And that was proved in \Cref{sta:pt-functor}. \end{proof}